tigerbeetle/tigerbeetle/docs/internals/lsm.md

 Compacting LSM trees involves merging and moving tables into the next levels as needed.
 To avoid write amplification stalls and bound latency, compaction is done incrementally.

-A full compaction phase is denoted as a bar or measure, using terms from music notation.
+A full compaction phase is denoted as a bar, using terms from music notation.
 Each bar consists of `lsm_batch_multiple` beats or "compaction ticks" of work.
 A compaction tick executes asynchronously immediately after every commit, with `beat = commit.op % lsm_batch_multiple`.